Sexual-harassment suit against ex-Ontario premier David Peterson dismissed

-A sexual harassment lawsuit against former Ontario premier David Peterson has been dismissed.
+A sexual harassment lawsuit against former Ontario premier David Peterson has been dismissed, his lawyers said Tuesday, noting that the woman who launched the legal action had apologized for doing so.

-In a statement today, Peterson's lawyers say the suit launched in 2015 by a former Toronto Pan Am Games manager, Ximena Morris, has been dismissed by the Ontario Superior Court.
+The lawsuit was brought in 2015 by a former Toronto Pan Am Games manager, Ximena Morris, and sought $10 million in damages.
+It alleged a history of flirtatious remarks from Peterson — who was chair of the board for the Games — that escalated into unwanted hugs, sexually tinged remarks and public humiliation.

-The statement from Peterson's lawyers says Morris has issued an apology to the former premier and his wife.
+Peterson had denied the allegations, calling them "wild and untrue."

-The lawsuit, which also named three senior games executives, alleged a history of flirtatious greetings that escalated into unwanted hugs, sexually tinged remarks and public humiliation.
+In a statement issued Tuesday, his lawyers said the lawsuit had been dismissed by Ontario Superior Court and Morris had apologized to Peterson and his wife.

-Peterson had denied the allegations, calling them "wild and untrue".
+"David Peterson is a public figure who has contributed enormously to the service of the people of Ontario, both as premier and through continued volunteering activities, including chairing the Pan Am games," Peterson's lawyer Lisa Talbot said in the statement.

 Peterson, who was premier from 1985 to 1990, was instrumental in helping Toronto win the bid to host the 2015 Pan and Parapan Am Games and had served as chair of the board since September 2013.